+Awards under the Long Term Plan are rights to receive company shares, subject to certain performance conditions.

+Each award is measured over at least a three-year performance period.

+An additional holding period applies after the end of the three-year performance period so that the total vesting and holding period is at least five years.

+Vested shares accrue dividend equivalents.

+Shares under the LTP are subject to recovery and withholding provisions in certain negative circumstances, including: material misstatement of audited financial results; an error in the calculation; or gross misconduct.

+Additionally, withholding provisions can also apply in cases of: serious reputational damage; serious failure of risk management; or other circumstances that the committee may determine.

-Maximum opportunity The normal maximum award level will be up to 130 per cent of salary per annum.
+The normal maximum award level will be up to 130 per cent of salary per annum.

 The overall policy limit is 200 per cent of salary.
 It is not anticipated that awards above the normal level will be made to current executive directors and any such increase on an ongoing basis will be subject to prior consultation with major shareholders.

-Performance measures The two performance conditions are Return on Regulated Equity and a basket of customer measures.
+The two performance conditions are Return on Regulated Equity and a basket of customer measures.
 The weighting of each of these two components is 50 per cent.

-Any vesting is also subject to the delivery of the dividend policy during the respective performance on these measures is consistent with underlying business performance.
-The committee will exercise discretice on LTP outcomes if it deems necessary.
+Any vesting is also subject to the delivery of the dividend policy during the respective performance period, and the committee being satisfied that the company's performance on these measures is consistent with underlying business performance.
+The committee will exercise discretion on LTP outcomes if it deems necessary.

 The committee retains discretion to set alternative performance measures for future awards but will consult with major shareholders before making any changes to the currently applied measures.

 100 per cent of awards vest for stretch performance; and up to 25 per cent of awards vest for threshold performance.
 No awards vest for below-threshold performance.

+Non-executive directors' fees and benefits